Learn-to-ride Instructions

 Start by standing still:

 On a flat, level spot, to keep from rolling (put the handbrakes on, if you have them!), sit on the seat with your feet on the ground.
 Without rolling, pick up one foot just a couple inches, balance on the seat, and start to lean toward the foot that is up: stop yourself from falling by putting your foot back down.
 Try this on both sides a few times.
 Then try picking up both feet at the same time, and see how long you can balance.
 Keep your feet out, just above the ground, where you can put them down quickly: don’t put them on the pedals, or on the bike frame.
-If you have trouble with the next part, stop, and start over with this part: standing still, not rolling.
+If you have trouble with the next part, stop, and start over standing still, not rolling.

 Get rolling: